mdanlowski/algorithms/README.md

 # algorithms
 Exercises on algorithms

-**SSvsBS.py** - python implementation of both linear and binary search algorithms with runtime comparison
+**SSvsBS.py** - Python implementation of both linear and binary search algorithms with runtime comparison **Search.java** - Java implementation of both linear and binary search algorithms with runtime comparison